Classifying Elements

 There are at least four ways of expressing the semantic meaning of an Element which authors and consumers of BIS schemas should understand:

-• Element Classes: Primary.
+• Element Classes: Primary classification of semantics.
 A static part of metadata.
 Determine properties.

 • Type Definitions: Further specialization within an Element Class.
 Optional.
 Dynamically defined in "reference data".
 May map to "catalog entries".

 • Classification Systems: Optional.
-Typically express industry or company-specific classification that may be orthogonal to Element Class and Category.
+Typically express industry or company-specific semantic classification that may be orthogonal to Element Class and Type Definitions.

 Element Class